 If you’re recording and want to fix clicks, crackles, pops or rustles in the background, there are a few solutions.
 Post-editing can save recordings with no issue if you know how to handle it.

-There are a few different ways to get rid of unwanted sound in your recordings.
+It is better to solve the problem beforehand with a mic pop filter, but here are a few different ways to get rid of unwanted sound in your recordings.
 One option without any advanced plugins is Audacity.
 Audacity is a free open-source digital audio workstation.
 Its decent noise reduction plugin, as well as its click and pop removal tool, make it worth the download.
 The user interface is straightforward and easy to learn.

 To manually cut out background noise, set your recording levels so that they are higher than any ambient sounds.
 To remove low-frequency rumble from recordings, run a high-pass frequency filter to roll off those frequencies and boost the audio signal.
 When it comes to reducing noise caused by wind or traffic in the distance when speaking, try setting up your